matteobarbera/mavlab_wiki_fork/drone-delfly-nimble.md

 # DelFly Nimble (aka Transformer)

+DelFly Nimble is our newest and most agile design which can hover or fly in any direction (up, down, forward, backward or sideways).
+Unlike its predecessors, which are controlled like a conventional airplane via deflections of control surfaces located on the tail or behind the wings, the DelFly Nimble has no tail nor such control surfaces.
+Instead, it is controlled through insect-inspired adjustments of motion of its two pairs of flapping wings.
+The lack of the tail makes the DelFly Nimble less vulnerable to damage and highly agile, allowing also outdoors operation in light winds.

 ![Transformer](https://github.com/tudelft/mavlab/raw/master/photos/drones/nimble/nimble_components.jpg)

+(A) Description of the robot’s components.
+(B to D) High-speed camera frames capturing the robot in hover (B), forward flight (C), and sideways flight (D), from movies S1 to S3, respectively.
+(E to G) Details of the robot design: (E) the wing root adjustment mechanism for yaw torque control, (F) the dihedral control.

 ## Paparazzi code
 **The latest code (limited functionality)** will be soon in Paparazzi master (based on this [PR](https://github.com/paparazzi/paparazzi/pull/2380), allows basic flying + Optitrack flying):